realpython/python-guide/docs/scenarios/db.rst

 `PonyORM <http://ponyorm.com/>`_ is an ORM that takes a different approach to querying the database.
 Instead of writing an SQL-like language or boolean expressions, Python's generator syntax is used.
 There's also an graphical schema editor that can generate PonyORM entities for you.
+It supports Python 2.6+ and Python 3.3+ and can connect to SQLite, MySQL, Postgres & Oracle

 SQLObject
 ---------

 `SQLObject <http://www.sqlobject.org/>`_ is yet another ORM.
-It supports a wide variety of databases including more exotic systems like SAP DB, SyBase and MSSQL.
+It supports a wide variety of databases: Common database systems MySQL, Postgres and SQLite and more exotic systems like SAP DB, SyBase and MSSQL.
+It only supports Python 2 from Python 2.6 upwards.

+..
+There's no official information on this on their page, this information was gathered by looking at their source code